Is Kyoto Overcrowded? Local Tips to Avoid Tourist Crowds

 As a Kyoto resident, I regularly see it for myself.

 But, the truth is that much of Kyoto’s overtourism problems are limited to a few key areas that everyone tells you, "you must see!"
-As a resident, I feel like most of these key Kyoto sights are overrated, now that overtourism and tourist congestion sticks mainly to these famous spots.

-My daily life in Japan's old capital is not really impacted by the tourist hordes.
-Most days, I can visit many different places in Kyoto without feeling pressured by the thousands of tourists that daily travel from Tokyo to Kyoto.
+Most days, I can visit temples in Kyoto without feeling pressured by the thousands of tourists that travel from Tokyo to Kyoto.
 Trust me!
 If you just walk away from these tourist traps, you'll get to experience the real Kyoto.

 Picture this - It’s early April (cherry blossom season) I'm walking up the path leading to Kiyomizu-dera Temple (清水寺) and it is wall-to-wall foot traffic… Not much chance for a great photo opportunity.